-In this section, to handle the heterogeneity of client resources, we first introduce an importance-based parameter truncation scheme at the local LLM.
-To address the issue of performance degradation resulting from the truncation scheme, we subsequently introduce an importance-based parameter freezing scheme at the local LLM.
+In this section, to handle the heterogeneity of client resources, we first introduce an importance-based parameter truncation scheme at the local LLMs.
+To address the issue of performance degradation resulting from truncation, we subsequently introduce an importance-based parameter freezing scheme at the local LLMs.